mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 Deprecated and unused as of MaxScale 2.3.
 Can be defined but is ignored.

+Is effectively always on.
+The monitor uses the "Seconds_Behind_Master"-field of "SHOW SLAVE STATUS" to get the replication lag.

 ### `detect_stale_master`

 Allow previous master to be available even in case of stopped or misconfigured